griffithlab/rnaseq_tutorial_wiki/Integrated-Assignment-Answers.md

 **Q2.)** How many exons does the gene SOX4 have?
 How about the longest isoform of PCA3?

-**A2.)** SOX4 only has 1 exon, which the longest isoform of PCA3 has 6 exons.
+**A2.)** SOX4 only has 1 exon, while the longest isoform of PCA3 has 7 exons.
 Review the GTF file so that you are familiar with it.
-What downstream steps will we need this file for?
-What is it used for?
+What downstream steps will we need this gtf file for?

 ```
 cd $RNA_ASSIGNMENT/reference/gtf